Skip to Content

 Pumpkin Haystack Cookies – Halloween Butterscotch Haystacks

 Two of my favorite treats are haystack cookies and Halloween candy pumpkins.
-These cute pumpkin haystack cookies combine both flavors into one delicious recipe and will be the star of your Halloween party table.
+These cute pumpkin haystack cookies combine both treats into one delicious recipe that will be the star of your Halloween party table.

-My mom used to make these for us when we were children and it’s always a recipe that is nostalgic for me and makes me feel like a kid again.
+My mom used to make these for us when we were children and it’s always a recipe that is nostalgic for me.

 Start by putting the peanut butter and butterscotch morsels in the microwave and heating them in 30 second intervals until the mixture is smooth.
 It took me about 2 minutes in all.